physionetchallenges/physionetchallenges.github.io/2023/index.md

 This database consists of data from 1,020 adult patients with out-of-hospital or in-hospital cardiac arrest who had return of heart function ("return of spontaneous circulation", ROSC) but remained comatose (defined as inability to follow verbal commands).
 All patients were admitted to an ICU and had their brain activity monitored with 19-channel continuous EEG.
 Monitoring is typically started within hours of cardiac arrest and continues for several hours to days depending on the patients' condition, so recording start time and duration varied from patient to patient.
 The Challenge includes EEG data obtained up to 72 hours from ROSC.

-## EEG data
+## Signal data

-All EEG data was resampled to 100 Hz.
-Each file contains an array with EEG signals from 18 bipolar channel pairs.
-Patients may have EEG started several hours after the arrest or need to have brain monitoring interrupted transiently while in the ICU, so gaps in the data may be present.
-The EEG recordings continue for several hours to days, so the EEG signals are prone to quality deterioration from non-physiological artifacts.
-Only the cleanest 5 minutes of EEG data per hour are provided.
+Each file contains an array of signal data from EEG, ECG, and/or other clinical time-series data.
+Different channels are available for different patients from different hospitals.
+The recordings typically begin several hours after the arrest and/or have brief interruptions while in the ICU, so gaps in the data may be present.
+The recordings continue for several hours to days, so the signals are also prone to quality deterioration from non-physiological artifacts.

-EEG signal data is provided in WFDB format, with the signal data stored in MATLAB [MAT v4 format](https://www.mathworks.com/help/pdf_doc/matlab/matfile_format.pdf), e.g., `ICARE_0284_06.mat` contains five minutes of signal data from the sixth hour after cardiac arrest from patient 0284 of the I-CARE patient cohort.
-Each MAT file contains five minutes of EEG signal data, and the accompanying WFDB header file describes the contents of the MAT file.
+The signal data is provided in WFDB format, with the signal data stored in MATLAB [MAT v4 format](https://www.mathworks.com/help/pdf_doc/matlab/matfile_format.pdf).
+For example, the binary signal file `0284_001_004_EEG.mat` contains EEG signal data, starting at 4 hours, 7 minutes, and 23 seconds after cardiac arrest and ending at 4 hours, 59 minutes, and 59 seconds after cardiac arrest, for patient 0284 of the I-CARE patient cohort.
+The plain text header file `0284_001_004_EEG.hea` describes the contents of the signal file as well as the start time, stop time, and utility frequency (i.e., powerline frequency or mains frequency) for the data.

-In addition to EEG data, one additional file includes artifact scores for each hour, e.g. `ICARE_0284.tsv`.
-This table contains the timestamp for the start of each EEG signal file in relation to the time of cardiac arrest (under the column "Time").
-It also includes a measure of quality of the EEG signal for that 5-minute epoch (column "Quality").
-This score is based on how many 10-second epochs within a 5-minute EEG window are contaminated by artifacts.
-Each 10-second epoch was scored for the presence of the following artifacts: (1) flat signal, (2) extreme high or low values, (3) muscle artifact, (4) non-physiological spectra, and (5) implausibly fast rising or decreasing signal amplitude.
-Quality/artifact scores range from zero to one: a score of one indicates that all 5 minutes are free of artifacts, and a score of zero indicates that all 5 minutes are contaminated by artifacts.
+Different channels are available for different patients, including those from the same hospital.
+Even when available, the channels may sometimes be disconnected or noisy.
+The channels are organized into an EEG group, an ECG group, a reference (REF) group, and an other (OTHER) group:

+- EEG: Fp1, Fp2, F7, F8, F3, F4, T3, T4, C3, C4, T5, T6, P3, P4, O1, O2, Fz, Cz, Pz, Fpz, Oz, F9
+- ECG: ECG, ECG1, ECG2, ECGL, ECGR
+- REF: RAT1, RAT2, REF, C2, A1, A2, BIP1, BIP2, BIP3, BIP4, Cb2, M1, M2, In1-Ref2, In1-Ref3
+- OTHER: SpO2, EMG1, EMG2, EMG3, LAT1, LAT2, LOC, ROC, LEG1, LEG2

 ## Clinical Data and Patient Outcomes

-Patient information includes information recorded at the time of admission (age, sex), location of arrest (out or in-hospital), type of cardiac rhythm recorded at the time of resuscitation (shockable rhythms include ventricular fibrillation or ventricular tachycardia and non-shockable rhythms include asystole and pulseless electrical activity), and the time between cardiac arrest and ROSC.
+Patient information includes information recorded at the time of admission (age, sex), a hospital identifier, the location of arrest (out or in-hospital), the type of cardiac rhythm recorded at the time of resuscitation (shockable rhythms include ventricular fibrillation or ventricular tachycardia and non-shockable rhythms include asystole and pulseless electrical activity), and the time between cardiac arrest and ROSC.
 To protect patient [privacy](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html), all ages above 89 were aggregated into a single category and encoded as "90".
 Patient temperature after cardiac arrest is controlled using a closed-loop feedback device (TTM) in most patients unless there are contraindications such as severe and difficult to control hypotension or delay in hospital admission.
 The temperature level can be set at 36C, 33C, or at no set temperature.

 Clinical outcome was determined prospectively in two centers by phone interview (at 6 months from ROSC), and at the remaining hospitals retrospectively through chart review (at 3-6 months from ROSC).
 Neurological function was determined using the *Cerebral Performance Category (CPC)* scale.
 CPC is an ordinal scale ranging from 1 to 5: